-If you are in the midst of a divorce, or if your divorce was finalized in 2015, your tax return will require extra attention this year.
+If you are in the midst of a divorce, or if your divorce was finalized this year, your tax return will require extra attention this year.
 It’s important to consult with a qualified tax professional to ensure that your return is completed properly and accurately and that you claim all of the tax benefits to which you are entitled.

 Below are just a few of the questions that your recent or pending divorce may raise about your return.

 If your divorce was finalized at any time in 2022 (even if it was on December 31), then you are considered to have been unmarried for all of 2022.
 This means that you would have to file as single or, if you qualify, as head of household.
 On the other hand, if your divorce is still pending or was finalized sometime after the beginning of 2023, then you will file either jointly or as married filing separately.